|

 birth and only those well versedin arithmetical poetry could

+make out fitting names.
 Remember, there exists behind each Islamic name an Islamic

 spirit and meaning, which, when distorted, is ruined.
 For